olhub2016/olrootm/README.md

  There are two opportunities for the session in the merged system as to Xorg :

-  1. One can start new Xorg instance from the other linux tty.
+  1. One can start new Xorg instance from the other linux tty .

    In the BASE system session , copy Startx+xinitrc into the /Over_root dir of the OVERLAY ROOT .